lumol-org/lumol/doc/src/input/units.md

 - The internal unit of pressure is `u A^-1 fs^-2`;
 - *etc.*

-Cymbalum knows how to convert any value in these internal unit to others units.
+Lumol knows how to convert any value in these internal unit to others units.
 The accepted units are:

 | Quantity    | Accepted units                    |